Arthur Bliss Seymour: Harvard Cryptogamic Herbarium

 In 1886 Seymour married Anna Julia Conkling with which he would have four children: Mary Elizabeth, Rosa Margaret, Frank Conkling, and Edith Katharine.
 He also received his Masters of Science degree from Illinois University and returned to pursue what has been described as his life’s work at the Harvard Cryptogamic Herbarium.
 Again working with Farlow, he began organizing and detailing the collection from its early stages into the time it became internationally renowned.
 He also spent a significant amount of his time cataloging American mycological references when the field was in a state of rapid growth.
 He and Farlow collaborated on A Provisional Host Index of the Fungi of the United States Part I (1888), Part II (1890), and Part III (1891).

 Seymour followed other pursuits during this period.
-He and Earle released Economic Fungi, which illustrated horticultural and weedy plants infected with fungi for easier diagnoses, and totalled eleven fascicles between 1890 and 1899.
+He and Franklin Sumner Earle released the exsiccata Economic Fungi, which illustrated horticultural and weedy plants infected with fungi for easier diagnoses, and totalled eleven fascicles between 1890 and 1899.
+Between 1892 and 1903 he was co-editor of three other exsiccata works called Decades of North American lichens and Lichenes boreali-americani with Clara Eaton Cummings and Thomas Albert Williams.
 He also had a passion for natural science education, donating specimens and service to both schools and universities.
 He also continued lecturing on a part-time basis, both a mycology course at Cambridge and a botany course at Radcliffe College.